dgnsrekt/nitter_scraper/README.md

 * on import check if nitter is running/reachable.

 ## Ideas
-* Spin up multiple nim containers each behind a different ip, vpn, proxy, or torproxy to test the limits of asynchronously scraping accounts.
+* Spin up multiple nitter containers each behind a different ip, vpn, proxy, or torproxy to test the limits of asynchronously scraping accounts.

 ## Contact Information
 Telegram = Twitter = Tradingview = Discord = @dgnsrekt